 Incense is so popular throughout the world because it’s such a simple and effective way to transform a space and foster a sense of stillness.
 Incense inspires different moods and can completely change an environment depending on the scent.

 It’s so simple to add a little incense ritual to your day, just carve out some time where you spend a few peaceful moments, either in meditation which can be carried out any time of day, or simply relaxing in your favorite spot.
 You could even burn incense as you take a soak in the tub, or when journaling or drawing.
 The therapeutic effects of burning incense will have you making this a regular part of your self-care practice.
 There are specific aromas of incense for meditation that you can select to further enhance your experience.
 Some people like to burn incense as soon as they wake up or before bedtime, others burn incense before visitors or to cleanse a living or working space.
 For thousands of years native tribes in North America burned sage in cleansing rituals and this practice continues today.

 Incense and Meditation

-There is a reason incense is burned in temples and churches, the scent is extremely compatible with deep contemplation and evokes a sense of the holy and sacred.
+There is a reason incense for meditation is burned in temples and churches, the scent is extremely compatible with deep contemplation and evokes a sense of the holy and sacred.
 When used in meditation, incense can help bring our minds to that clear point of calm.
 You could either light incense sticks in an incense burner before you begin your meditation practice, in order to cleanse and purify the room or have it burning as you meditate which can have huge benefits when meditating to show gratitude or to visualize positive future scenarios.

-It is hard to meditate in a chaotic space, especially when you are just starting out with a practice.
+It is hard to meditate in a chaotic space, especially when you are just starting out with your meditation practice.
 We don’t all have access to beautiful temples or perfect meditation rooms, so filling your space with the light aroma of incense is a sure way to take you out of the normal world and into that clear space in your mind.
 For that reason many people burn an incense stick before meditation, just make sure that when burning incense you place the incense burner away from flammable materials and make sure the ashes fall on a fireproof surface, or on an incense catcher.

-Incense brings a sense of harmony and deepens our spiritual connection.
+Incense brings a sense of harmony, relieves stress and anxiety and deepens our spiritual connection.
 Meditation is about finding that still place within ourselves where we can exist for a few minutes or longer, in a state of pure being, that is ultimately the purpose of meditation.
 We find the space of clarity and focus, where our minds rest without the usual chatter of our conscious brains.

 Incense helps to create that environment of serenity and peace.
-There is something about the ritual of burning incense before meditating that immediately draws us into a sacred space.
+There is something about the ritual when we burn incense sticks before meditating that immediately draws us into a sacred space.
 It evokes the sense of so many religious and spiritual ceremonies where incense is used, which is helpful in setting up the appropriate environment for meditation.

-If we find it hard to quiet our minds, the calming, soothing scent of incense is a wonderful accompaniment to the practice, deepening our connection and uplifting our spirits.
+If we find it hard to quiet our minds, the calming, soothing scent of classic incense sticks is a wonderful accompaniment to the practice, deepening our connection, and uplifting our spirits.
 This is the same way in which a Tibetan singing bowl can enhance meditation.
 When you burn incense, you create a spiritual atmosphere that can help to connect you deeply to your practice.

 The Different Types of Incense Available

-The best incense for meditation is entirely personal of course, but two classic and ancient scents stand out – sandalwood and frankincense.
+The best incense for meditation practice is entirely personal of course, but two classic and ancient types of incense stand out – sandalwood and frankincense.

-Sandalwood is what you will find wafting towards you as you approach any Buddhist temple or monastery.
-The Buddhists have been using it for centuries for the sense of calm, groundedness and wellbeing it creates among those meditating and worshipping.
-Sandalwood is instantly recognizable as a warming, woody smell that is ideal for inspiring deep meditation.
+Sandalwood incense is what you will find wafting towards you as you approach any Buddhist temple or monastery.
+The Buddhists have been using it for thousands of years for the sense of calm, groundedness and wellbeing it creates among those meditating and worshipping.
+Sandalwood incense is instantly recognizable as a warming, woody smell that is ideal for inspiring deep meditation.
 Some say sandalwood’s classic incense scent can help open the heart chakra through meditation.

-Frankincense is another ancient scent that’s been around for thousands of years.
+Frankincense is another classic incense and ancient scent that’s been around for thousands of years.
 It’s healing properties reduce anxiety, calms the nervous system, and fosters a sense of serenity and happiness.
-It promotes a meditative state as it contains certain phytochemicals that have an effect on the cerebral cortex and limbic systems, parts of our brains responsible for emotions.
-For tranquility and centeredness and relief from stress and anxiety, this is one of the best smelling incense for meditation and it is often used in churches.
+It promotes a meditative state as it contains certain phytochemicals that have an effect on the cerebral cortex and limbic systems, parts of our brains responsible for emotions For tranquility and centeredness and relief from stress and anxiety, this is one of the best-smelling incense for meditation and it is often used in churches.

-There are many different types of incense and popular incense scents to choose from, floral or herbal, medicinal or fruity.
+There are many different types of incense and popular incense scents to choose from, floral or herbal, medicinal, or fruity.
 It’s really up to you to decide the best incense for lifting a certain mood or inspiring a particular emotion.
 You can test out your favorites and decide which resonates most for you.
-Below are some popular scents and their healing effects.
+Below are some popular incense scents and their healing effects.

-Jasmine – Long been associated with easing depression, the aromatic little white flowers aid to uplift your mood and calm the senses.
+Jasmine – Long been associated with easing depression, the essential oils of these aromatic little white flowers aid to uplift your mood and calm the senses.

 Copal – This is a traditional Mexican scent, made from the sap of a Mexican tree and is used for cleansing negative energy and inspiring positive transformation.
 It has a clean, woody sharp scent that lends itself perfectly to cleansing your home space and transforming energy.
 Copal is a good space -clearing smell before meditation or during times of change to accompany new habits and fresh starts.

-Lavender – popular for its relaxing, sleep-promoting effects lavender is the ideal scent for those wishing to unwind and find some calm in a hectic world.
+Lavender – popular for stress relief, the relaxing, sleep-promoting effects lavender is the ideal scent for those wishing to unwind and find some calm in a hectic world.
 It’s the most typical scent for creating a sense of tranquility and burning incense in this scent can bring welcome relief to stress and anxiety.

-Patchouli – a distinct plant-based musty smell that is not to everybody’s taste, however with the right brand, this does not have to be overpowering.
+Patchouli – a distinct plant-based musty smell that makes these incense sticks not generally to everybody’s taste, however, with the right brand, this does not have to be overpowering.
 It has an exotic, heavy aroma that is said to be an aphrodisiac.